Skip to main content

 The result is a persistent signal to the HPA axis to continue producing cortisol.
 This state of chronic activation has significant downstream effects on metabolic health.
 High cortisol levels can promote insulin resistance, a condition where the body’s cells become less responsive to the hormone insulin.

-This can lead to elevated blood sugar levels and increase the risk for and type 2 diabetes.
+This can lead to elevated blood sugar levels and increase the risk for metabolic syndrome and type 2 diabetes.
 The very program designed to improve health metrics may, through the mechanism of coercion, actively degrade them.

 Psychological Safety as a Biological Imperative